About Us

 Stan, the school janitor, had come into the classroom with his equipment and sterilized the floor.

 What I was discovering is that traditional education, in its effort to serve an enormous diversity of children, has by default created a sterile, one-size-must-fit-all offering.
-This is not to say that traditional approaches to school don’t try to serve individuality.
-But how can they?
-It is a pretty massive endeavor.

 This may not be a perfect analogy, but in thinking of the one-size-fits-all approach as something sterile, this got me to thinking that sterile environments are not natural.
 We are created, after all, to live with microbes.
 This is what makes our immunity strong.